shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/s3_bucket.md

 It's possible to start from the [Private S3 bucket AWS CloudFormation template](https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-s3-bucket.yml) and customize it for your needs for a faster deployment.

+{% include info title="Disclaimer" content="This template is provided as an example only.
+It is your responsibility to validate that running the template will result in the [configuration/policy/security settings your studio requires](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/)." %}

   * Go the CloudFormation service in AWS Console
   * Select Template is ready
   * Set Amazon S3 URL to https://sg-shotgunsoftware.s3-us-west-2.amazonaws.com/tier1/cloudformation_templates/sg-private-s3-bucket.yml